dotnet/docs/docs/framework/migration-guide/migrating-from-the-net-framework-1-1.md

 There are two ways to get an application that was compiled using the [!INCLUDE[net_v11_short](../../../includes/net-v11-short-md.md)] to run on [!INCLUDE[win7](../../../includes/win7-md.md)] or a later Windows operating system:

--   You can retarget the application to run under [!INCLUDE[net_v40_long](../../../includes/net-v40-long-md.md)].
-Retargeting requires that you add a [\<supportedRuntime>](../../../docs/framework/configure-apps/file-schema/startup/supportedruntime-element.md) element to the application's configuration file that allows it to run under [!INCLUDE[net_v40_short](../../../includes/net-v40-short-md.md)].
+- You can retarget the application to run under .NET Framework 4 and later versions.
+Retargeting requires that you add a [\<supportedRuntime>](../../../docs/framework/configure-apps/file-schema/startup/supportedruntime-element.md) element to the application's configuration file that allows it to run under .NET Framework 4 and later versions.
 Such a configuration file takes the following form:

     ```xml
     <configuration>